IPadOS 16

-iPadOS 16 is the fourth and current major release of the iPadOS operating system developed by Apple for its iPad line of tablet computers.
+iPadOS 16 is the fourth major release of the iPadOS operating system developed by Apple for its iPad line of tablet computers.
 The successor to iPadOS 15, it was announced at the company's Worldwide Developers Conference (WWDC) on June 6, 2022, along with iOS 16, macOS Ventura, watchOS 9, and tvOS 16.
 It received numerous new features, improving multitasking and many other aspects of the operating system, most notably on iPads with Apple's M1 SoC and later.

 The public beta of iPadOS 16 was released on July 11, 2022.
 The public version of iPadOS 16 was released on October 24, 2022 as iPadOS 16.1.

+iPadOS 16 is the final version of iPadOS that supports the first-generation iPad Pro and iPads without Apple Pencil compatibility, especially the fifth-generation iPad.

 Features

 Freeform

 Freeform is a whiteboard app that lets users collaborate together in real time.
 It was released with iPadOS 16.2.

 Weather

-For the first time, Apple's Weather app is available on iPad, it was originally only available on iPhone and iPod Touch.
+For the first time, Apple's Weather app is available on the iPad.
+It was originally only available on the iPhone and iPod Touch.